 In the Caribbean, many islanders use fresh spices only to cook their foods because they believe that real taste is only attained when fresh ingredients are used.
 Cooking meals with fresh spices are the best way to eat healthily.

 When cooking beans, the quantity of salt must be monitored.
 A salty bean consommé is hard to fix.
 You can add sugar, but you will still ruin the taste.
+Sugar is mostly added when making white bean sauce or soup – just a dash is added.

 Adding beans to your diet is excellent because of the many health benefits.
-Dried beans are always available year round.
+Dried beans are always available year-round.
 When using dried beans, you can choose to soak or not to soak.
 I will soak my beans depending on the brand.

 Using fresh spices for this recipe is a must.
-Fresh spices such as thyme, scallions, chives, garlic must be sautéed and not burnt.
+Fresh spices such as thyme, scallions, chives, and garlic must be sautéed and not burnt.
 When the spices are sautéed, they release their aroma onto the beans to create a delicious dish.

 Red Kidney Bean Consommé can be enjoyed with white rice or by itself.